 - Complete the Faculty Funding Objective Worksheet

 After you have received approval from your Department Chair and/or Dean to submit a proposal you will need to complete the Faculty Funding Objectives Worksheet.
-After completing the form and obtaining approval signatures from your Department Chair and your College Research Coordinator (CAS: Krisanne Bursik, SBS: Michael Behnam, Law: Kathleen Engel) the form should be forwarded to ORSP.
+After completing the form and obtaining approval signatures from your Department Chair and your College Research Coordinator (CAS: Krisanne Bursik, SBS: Michael Behnam, Law: Patrick Shin) the form should be forwarded to Kate McCormick in ORSP.
 Link to form

 - Contact ORSP

 ORSP’s pre-award grant administrators are available to assist you with your proposal application as soon you have received approval from your Department Chair and your College Research Coordinator.
 The pre-award grant administrators will assist you in reviewing the terms and conditions specified in the funding solicitation or announcement, developing your proposal budget, obtaining required signatures, and ensuring the timely submission of your application to the sponsor.

 Should your proposal be funded, the sponsor will send an official notification to ORSP.

 A pre-award grant administrator will review the award notice’s terms and conditions to ensure that the grant's terms and conditions are consistent with university policies.
 You will receive a notification of your award from ORSP along with a copy of the official notification of the award.

 Authorizing Institutional Official/Fiscal Agent: Laura Sander, Senior Vice President, Finance and Administration, & Treasurer

 Tax Status: 501(c)(3) non-profit educational institution

 IRS Employer ID Number: 04-2133255